tinybirdco/DynamoDBExporter/readme.md

 Both solutions, scanToExport and DDBStreamCDC contain their own readme files on usage.

-## DDBStreamCDC
+## DDBStreamCDC [Recommended]
-This solution leverages AWS DynamoDB Export to S3 & AWS DynamoDB Streams functionalities via a Python Lambda to forward both snapshots and changes to a Tinybird Datasource, which is then deduplicated for the latest values and made available for users.
+This solution leverages AWS DynamoDB Export to S3 & AWS DynamoDB Streams functionalities via a Python Lambda to forward both snapshots and changes to a Tinybird Datasource with Keys automatically indexed, which is then deduplicated for the latest values and made available for users.

 A simple implementation pathway is provided which may be expanded upon.

+More detail in the dedicated [readme](DDBStreamCDC/readme.md)

-## scanToExport
+## scanToExport [Legacy]

 This solution uses a simple DynamoDB Scan to export a file to an S3 bucket, and then uses the Tinybird Datasource Replace functionality, implemented as a Python Lambda.